Auto Accident Lawyer

 Many people feel compelled to add a few words or statements to exaggerate their statement when they report the accident.
 However, you should not do this as it can get you into more trouble.
 Deliberately giving inaccurate statements to give more money is illegal, and you can face serious consequences.
-Your claim can get thrown out and you could be charged with fraud, as a trusted Glendale, CA car accident lawyer like one at Glotzer & Leib, LLP can explain.
+Your claim can get thrown out and you could be charged with fraud, as a trusted car accident attorney like one at Glotzer & Leib, LLP can explain.
 You must give a truthful account of what happened.
 If you are having trouble remembering exact details, only include facts about what you can remember about how the accident occurred.

 Do Not Accept Blame

 Never accept blame if another person is trying to say you were the one who caused the accident.
 Even if you believe that you have contributed to the accident in some way or form, you should not express it in front of anyone except your lawyer.
 You can just provide your account of the accident or simply not say anything at all in response if someone is blaming you.